 ‘Making it’ as a professional recording artist is famously difficult and, even for the most talented, it can take time.
 To keep the plates spinning in the meantime, you are going to need money (to live and to promote your music).
 For those with the right mix of talent, dedication and luck, there is certainly potential to make money singing.
-But how do you get paid to sing?
+But how do you get paid to sing and make more money?
 Read our tips below.

-How singers make money and get paid more
+How do singers make money and get paid more

 Often the first hurdle faced by budding artists is to find platforms to perform, but with just a small amount of research it should be easy to locate venues appropriate to your level of experience and confidence.

 It’s best to tackle the broadest possible variety of performance set-ups: intimate inside venues, outdoor events, accompanied by a live band, or with a backing track, etcetera, in order to make yourself a more versatile performer, and therefore more appealing to managers and labels later on.

 #1 How to make money singing and busking

 Busking is a great option for musicians early in their career, not only to earn money singing, but also to gain confidence at performing and responding to a live audience.